How to Be Sober and Happy

 Why becoming sober was the right choice for me

 You will no doubt have endured the pain of numerous "morning afters," that horrible feeling of slowly coming to and experiencing the double whammy of a cracking hangover, and a multitude of regrets.
 And perhaps a rather large dose of fear, due to the fact that you can’t remember how you got home, what you said, if you texted that ex, if you locked the front door, if you remembered your handbag, and so on.

-Next time that happens, remember this: if you continue to drink, you will continue to have these mornings.
+Next time that happens, remember this: if you continue to drink, you may continue to have these mornings.
 If you stop drinking today, you will never, ever have a morning like this again.

 My advice?
 Open your mind and believe me when I say that yes, you will become a different person, but Future You will be a million times more interesting, more confident, more sociable and less miserable once you've kicked the booze.

-The thought of coping with life’s challenges without alcohol will definitely be causing you concern, should you be considering a life of sobriety.
-This is the biggest leap of faith you will need to take, but please take it; your stress levels and apparent inability to cope are caused by alcohol!
+If the thought of coping with life’s challenges without alcohol is causing you concern, should you be considering a life of sobriety.
+This is the biggest leap of faith you will need to take, but please take it: your stress levels and apparent inability to cope are caused by alcohol!